uber/RxCentralBle/README.md

 For those tired of writing eerily similar, yet subtly different code for every Bluetooth LE peripheral integration, RxCentralBle provides a standardized, simple reactive paradigm for connecting to and communicating with peripherals from the central role.

+RxCentralBle avoids many known Android pitfalls, including more recently discovered limitations in Android 7 & 8 around long running scan operations.

 Check out our detailed [Wiki](https://github.com/uber/RxCentralBle/wiki) for designs and examples for all the capabilities of RxCentralBle.

 ## Key Features

-  - Reactive; observe actions to trigger them, dispose to stop.
+  - Reactive; subscribe to actions to trigger them, dispose to stop
-  - Built-in operation queue; respects the serial nature of Android's BluetoothGatt.
+  - Built-in operation queue; respects the serial nature of Android's BluetoothGatt
+  - Built-in GATT write segmentation; all writes are automatically chunked into MTU-sized segments
   - Interface-driven; customize the library with your own implementations
   - Manager-based; two managers for all connectivity and communication